IO-AtelierTech/comfyui-mcp/README.md

 - **Node discovery**: List available nodes, models, and their parameters
 - **Image generation**: Simple prompt-based generation or full workflow control

+## Key Features

+### ✅ Schema-Validated Workflows
+All generated workflows are validated against the **ComfyUI v0.4 workflow schema**, ensuring compatibility and correct execution.
+No more invalid workflow errors.

+### 🎨 Beautiful Visual Layout
+Programmatically generated workflows have **coherent node positions** with proper spacing and alignment.
+The built-in layout engine produces untangled, professional-looking workflows that are easy to read and modify in the ComfyUI editor.

+**Technical**: Uses graph-based layout algorithms (NetworkX) to automatically position nodes, eliminating the typical spaghetti diagrams from programmatic workflow generation.

 ## Prerequisites

 - [uv](https://docs.astral.sh/uv/) - Python package manager